mosip/mosip-sdk/storybook-example/README.md

 # Storybook Example

-Storybook example for sign-in-with-esignet & secure-biometric-device library and how to show the in one place.
+Storybook example for sign-in-with-esignet & secure-biometric-interface-integrator library and how to show the in one place.

 ## Creating Stories in this Storybook